The best possible start to their education

 The seven areas of learning and development

-- Personal, social, and emotional development: Children learn how to understand their feelings and manage their own behavior through listening to stories, playing and forming bonds with their peers.
+1. Personal, social, and emotional development: Children learn how to understand their feelings and manage their own behaviour through listening to stories, playing and forming bonds with their peers.

-- Communication and language: Children experience a rich language environment, developing the confidence and skills to express themselves while speaking and listening in a range of situations.
+2. Communication and language: Children thrive in our rich language environment, developing the confidence and skills to express themselves while speaking and listening in a range of situations.

-- Physical development: We help develop students’ gross motor skills, which in turn enables them to develop their fine motor skills.
-On our Early Years corridor, children explore our exciting outdoor area and physical development space to refine these skills.
+3. Physical development: We help develop students’ gross motor skills, which in turn enables them to develop their fine motor skills.
+On our dedicated Early Years Campus, children explore our exciting outdoor area and sports hall to refine these skills.

 The three prime areas are applied and strengthened through the four specific areas:

-- Literacy: Children discover the foundations of early reading and writing through repetitive stories, role play, sequencing and motor skill activities.
-Our phonics based literacy approach promotes the development of becoming an independent reader and writer.
+1. Literacy: Children discover the foundations of early reading and writing through repetitive stories, role play, sequencing and motor skill activities, which lead to phonics and writing when they reach Reception age.

 We regularly check in to see how our Early Years students are progressing, what they can do, and what they know.
-Through accurate assessments by teachers who understand developmental psychology, we identify children’s individual learning needs.
-Then at the end of their Reception year, children are assessed against the EYFS’s Early Learning Goals.
+Through accurate assessments by teachers who understand developmental psychology, we identify children’s individual learning needs, and whether your child needs extra help or has a special educational need (SEN).
+At the end of their Reception year, children are assessed against the EYFS’s Early Learning Goals.